nehegeb/flutter_playground/lib/app/roles/README.md

 *Permissions are provided to roles as a list of several strings, one per permission.
 Each individual permission is written in segments, each segment separated by a dot and each segment is written in `snake_case`.*

-For example `"template.access,template.read"` gives the user the rights to access and read the 'Template' main module.
+For example `"template.access,template.view"` gives the user the rights to access and view the 'Template' main module.

 - A user does not need any permissions to access the main app pages.
 They are always accessible to everyone.
 - Modules marked as `isPublic` are always accessible to everyone.
-This automatically grants `.access` and `.read`, but nothing more.
+This automatically grants `.access` and `.view`, but nothing more.
 - Modules marked as `isHidden` are always accessible to no one, not even to a `*` permission.
 - A simple `*` permission gives the user full rights to the whole app and everything within (except hidden modules)!